sample notary statement sample notary statement

 Acknowledgment Clause

 The acknowledgment clause certifies that the signer appeared before the notary voluntarily.
-This statement of acknowledgment confirms that the individual understood the document’s contents and signed it without coercion.
+This acknowledgment statement confirms that the individual understood the document’s contents and signed it without coercion.
 It validates the notary’s role in witnessing the act, ensuring the document’s acceptance in legal proceedings.
 The precise wording of this clause may vary based on jurisdictional norms.

 Types of Notary Statements